datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

-The above code shows a very poorly designed class, if you try your best to verbosely describe the class, it's one that "Calculates the tax and generates invoice email and sends email to the user".
+The above code shows a very poorly designed class, if you try your best to verbosely describe the class, it's one that "Calculates the tax and generates invoice email and sends email to a user".
 You may as well name the class as
 ***TaxAndInvoiceAndEmailService***.

-This is how this simple trick works, if you ever see a class that should be named with ***and*** in it's name, then it's most probably not following the SPR.
+This is how this simple trick works, if you ever see a class that should be named with ***and*** in it's name, then it's most probably not following the SRP.

 You may argue that your business logic is such that an email would only be generated and sent to the user in the case of sending invoices, it makes sense